Hot, Humid Weather Forecast For Balochistan - UrduPoint

 The Met Office has forecast hot and humid weather in most parts of the province during the next 24 hours

-According to the Met Office, the minimum temperature in Quetta was recorded at 25.
+According to the Met Office, the minimum temperature in Quetta was recorded at 20.5 degrees centigrade and 11.7 degrees centigrade in Ziarat on Monday.

-However, very hot and dry weather with gusty winds is expected in Chaghi, Kharan, Awaran and its surrounding areas.

-Rain-thunderstorms may occur at isolated places in Zhob, Sherani, Dureji and its surrounding areas.
+However, Rain- strong wind thunderstorms may occur at isolated places in Barkhan, MusaKhel and its surrounding areas.